 - a.
-Determining whether internal controls are in place to provide reasonable assurance that the Company: - Achieves the organization's strategic objectives; - Promotes reliability and integrity of its financial reporting and operational information; - Promotes efficiency and effectiveness of its operations and programs: - · Has proper safeguarding of assets; and - Maintains compliance with applicable laws, regulations, policies, procedures, and contracts. - b.
+Determining whether internal controls are in place to provide reasonable assurance that the Company: - Achieves the organization's strategic objectives; - Promotes reliability and integrity of its financial reporting and operational information; - Promotes efficiency and effectiveness of its operations and programs; - · Has proper safeguarding of assets; and - Maintains compliance with applicable laws, regulations, policies, procedures, and contracts. - b.
 Identifying areas where improvements might be necessary in terms of strengthening the Company's internal control posture, and - c.
 Identifying and recommending internal control procedures that the management can consider implementing to mitigate risks.

 The Internal Auditor submits an audit report to the Audit Committee for their review comments, which summarizes the control issues, risk exposures, recommendations, management's response, corrective action taken or to be taken, persons responsible and implementation dates.
-There were two audit reports for 2023, a final report for the March 2023 cut-off and an interim report for the December 2023 cut-off.
-Said reports were reviewed and approved by the Audit Committee on 02 August 2023 and 24 December 2023, respectively.
+There was one audit report for 2024, the final report for the June 2024 cut-off.
+Said report was reviewed and approved by the Audit Committee on 30 January 2025.